microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 sudo service xrdp restart
 ```

 Once you have a remote desktop connection into the VM, we can install GNU Radio.
-In this section we will be installing GNU Radio from source, as it gaurantees the best compatbility with 3rd party GNU Radio modules that we will want to use, and lets us use one of the latest versions.
+In this section we will be installing GNU Radio from source, as it guarantees the best compatibility with 3rd party GNU Radio modules that we will want to use, and lets us use one of the latest versions.

 We will first install the prerequisites: